-Canederli in broth are a traditional first course from Trentino-Alto Adige, made with stale bread, eggs, milk, and other ingredients.
-These delicious bread dumplings are served in a hot broth and enriched with fresh luganega, cooked ham, parsley, and grated Grana cheese.
+Canederli in broth are a traditional first course from Trentino-Alto Adige, made with stale bread, eggs, milk and other ingredients.
+These delicious bread dumplings are served in hot broth and enriched with luganega fresca, cooked ham, parsley and grated Grana Trentino cheese.

-Canederli are a dish of South Tyrolean origin (Knodels) but over time they have acquired their own Trentino characteristics: they are a bit smaller, less fatty, and made exclusively of white bread
+Canederli are a dish of South Tyrolean origin (Knodels) but over time they have taken on distinct Trentino characteristics: they are a bit smaller, less fatty and made exclusively with white bread

-They are prepared in various ways, all similar but at the same time different depending on the area, differing in ingredients and preparation.
-You can eat them in broth, with sauce, or simply with melted butter and sage
+They are prepared in various ways, all similar yet different depending on the area, differing in ingredients and preparation; you can eat them in broth, with sauce or simply with melted butter and sage

-In a bowl, place the bread cut into small cubes and soak it with warm milk, allowing it to absorb well for a few hours
+In a bowl put the bread cut into small cubes and moisten it with warm milk, letting it absorb well for a few hours

-Mash the bread with a fork (or with your hands), then add the eggs, crumbled and previously heated luganega, finely chopped ham, grated Grana Trentino cheese, chopped parsley, a pinch of salt, and the tablespoon of flour
+Mash the bread with a fork (or with your hands) then add the eggs, the luganega sbriciolata previously warmed, the finely chopped cooked ham, the grated Grana Trentino cheese, the chopped parsley, a pinch of salt and the tablespoon of flour

-Carefully mix the ingredients, then form balls with the mixture the size of a large egg or slightly smaller than a tennis ball, roll them in white flour, and drop them into boiling broth, cooking for about 10 minutes
+Mix the ingredients carefully then form balls from the mixture about the size of a large egg or slightly smaller than a tennis ball, roll them in white flour and drop them into boiling broth, cooking for about 10 minutes

 They can be served dry with melted butter and cheese